Data-Culpa/openclients/README.md

 ### Data Queueing

 The usual `validate_*` calls assume a batch of data is ready to be processed.
-This is great for jobs that are processing batches of new data, but it's not useful for one-offs, such as an event that dispatches and wants Validator's interpreation on a single record.
+This is great for jobs that are processing batches of new data, but it's not useful for one-offs, such as an event that dispatches and wants Validator's interpretion on a single record.
 Validator provides a queuing set of calls, both async and synchrnous for this mode of operation:

     dc.queue_record(record,
                     pipeline_name,